Why Weight Loss Requires Time, Not Urgency

 The Cost of Rapid Weight Loss

-Long-term success requires stability rather than speed.
+Long-term success requires physiological stability rather than speed, building habits and metabolic health that persist over time.

 A Sustainable Medical Perspective